 Question: Personally, I use a combo of tampons and a menstrual cup.
 But if I need to buy extra feminine hygiene products in India, what can I expect to find?
 Where can I find the best variety?

 Answer: The best place to shop for feminine hygiene products in India is at a major hypermarket.
 In Rajasthan, I looked at both Reliance Smart and Big Bazaar.
 These two chains had a large assortment of pads (mostly bulky) and, sometimes, one or two varieties of tampons (never larger than super).
 If you’re staying somewhere for a while, you can order tampons from Amazon India, where there is a better selection.
+You can, of course, avoid all this hassle by packing a menstrual cup.

 India Travel Budget Questions